Clone a repository first¶

 # apt-get install python-pip # pip install tox $ tox -e bindep # apt-get install <indicated missing package names>

-On RHEL or CentOS including Fedora:
+On RHEL or CentOS (replace yum with dnf on Fedora):

 # yum install python-pip # pip install tox $ tox -e bindep # yum install <indicated missing package names>